marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/umask.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: UMASK, file system, file creation mask

 .. _umask:

-.. index:: UMASK

-.. index:: file system, file creation mask

 UMASK --- Set the file creation mask
 ************************************